 Let’s talk about two things that are known to help us sleep: melatonin and weed aka THC, CBD, Marijuana and Cannabis.
 How effective are they?
 Is one more effective than the other?
 Can you take them together?
 What will happen?

 Weed or marijuana that is derived from Cannabis Sativa is a very strong sedative due to its higher THC content.
 However, its use is either illegal or requires a prescription in a lot of states.
 Though not quite as strong, melatonin is available over-the-counter and is safer since it’s a naturally occurring hormone in the body.
 You can also take weed and melatonin together as long as you can have a full night of sleep.

 Having trouble sleeping due to jet lag?
 Nature Made Melatonin 3 mg Tablets is a product that I would recommend for it helps regulate the body’s biological clock and adjusting the sleep-wake cycles.
-For a product that helps relieve pain and gives a feeling of relaxation for a night of better sleep, House of Healing Natural Hemp Oil is what I would suggest.
+For a product that helps relieve pain and gives a feeling of relaxation for a night of better sleep, Hemp Oil Drops is what I recommend.

 Melatonin and Weed Comparison Table

 What Is Melatonin?

 Melatonin is a hormone naturally found in the brain and mainly released by the pineal gland.
 It is responsible for synchronizing the circadian rhythms of the body that includes controlling your sleep-wake cycles.